keboola/connection-docs/components/writers/database/firebolt/index.md

 * TOC
 {:toc}

-This writer sends data to a [Firebolt](https://www.firebolt.io/) database.
+This data destination connector sends data to a [Firebolt](https://www.firebolt.io/) database.

 ## Configuration
-[Create a new configuration](/components/#creating-component-configuration) of the **Firebolt** writer.
+[Create a new configuration](/components/#creating-component-configuration) of the **Firebolt** data destination connector.

 The first step is to **set up credentials**:

 {: .image-popup}
 ![Screenshot - Credentials page](/components/writers/database/firebolt/firebolt-1.png)

 Fill in your Firebolt **Username**, **Password**, and **Database Name**.
-To use the writer, you must fill in credentials for an S3 bucket, which will be used for staging.
-The writer will push data to the bucket and Firebolt will download the data from it.
+To use the connector, you must fill in credentials for an S3 bucket, which will be used for staging.
+The data destination connector will push data to the bucket and Firebolt will download the data from it.

 > **_NOTE:_**  The S3 bucket must be in the same region as your Firebolt database.